baoxingsong/AnchorWave/README.md

               this is used to improve the accurancy of anchors mapping Following parameters are for identify collinear blocks -d   DOUBLE  calculate IndelDistance (default: 3)
- -OC  DOUBLE  chain open gap penalty (default: -0.03) -EC  DOUBLE  chain extend gap penalty (default: -0.01) -I   DOUBLE  minimum chain score (default: 2)
+ -O   DOUBLE  chain open gap penalty (default: -0.03) -E   DOUBLE  chain extend gap penalty (default: -0.01) -I   DOUBLE  minimum chain score (default: 2)
  -D   INT     maximum gap size for chain (default: 25) -ns          do not search for new anchors (default: false)